Pawan Kumar Chamling

-Pawan Kumar Chamling Rai (born 22 September 1950) is an Indian politician and writer who served as the 5th Chief Minister of Sikkim from 12 December 1994 to 26 May 2019.
+Pawan Kumar Chamling Rai (born 22 September 1950) is an Indian politician and writer of Sikkimese descent who served as the 5th Chief Minister of Sikkim from 12 December 1994 to 26 May 2019.
 He is the longest serving Chief Minister in India, surpassing Naveen Patnaik.
-Chamling is the Founding President of the Sikkim Democratic Front.
+Chamling is the Founder-President of the Sikkim Democratic Front.
 He also served as the Leader of the opposition, Sikkim Legislative Assembly in the year of 2019.
 He represented the Namchi-Singhithang constituency in the Sikkim Legislative Assembly since 2019 till 2024 and the Damthang constituency from 1985 to 1994.
 Prior to establishing the Sikkim Democratic Front, Chamling served as Minister for Industries, Information and Public Relations from 1989 to 1992 in Nar Bahadur Bhandari's cabinet.

 Personal life

 Chamling was born in Yangang, South Sikkim to Nepali parents Ash Bahadur Chamling Rai and Asha Rani Chamling Rai.
 Chamling is also a prolific Nepali language writer, and recipient of the Bhanu Puraskar (2010) awarded by Sikkim Sahitya Parishad.
 He writes under the pen name Pawan Chamling.
 Mr. Chamling has two wives and 8 children (4 sons and 4 daughters).